+As shown in Fig.~\ref{fig:model}(a) and Fig.~\ref{fig:model}(b), we first employ a global linear encoder to map $X_{S}$ into the global representation $X_{global} = X_{S} W_{enc}$.
+This representation is then broadcast to each MoLE layer to independently compute the layer-specific global expert distribution $P_{global} \in \mathbb{R}^{T \times N}$:

-where $W_{global} \in \mathbb{R}^{d_h \times N}$ is a trainable weight matrix and $N$ denotes the number of experts.
-This enables the global router to compute speaker-aware expert weights from the original speech features, providing informed guidance based on global contextual information.
+where $W_{enc}$ and $W_{global} \in \mathbb{R}^{d_h \times N}$ are weight matrices for the global encoder and router, respectively, and $N$ is the expert count.
+The $\text{KeepTopK}(\cdot, K)$ function preserves only the top $K$ values while setting others to $-\infty$.
+This enables the router to derive speaker-aware weights from shared features, providing guidance grounded in global context.